Dermatitis

 Perioral Dermatitis

 Perioral dermatitis is a rash that occurs on the face around the mouth, eyes, or both.
-This rash is a form of rosacea that is often caused by the diet or stress.
-This rash manifests as groups of itchy or tender small red bumps that appear most around the mouth on the sides of the chin, then spread to include upper lip and cheeks.
+This rash is a form of rosacea that is often caused by diet or stress.
+This rash manifests as groups of itchy or tender small red bumps that appear mostly around the mouth on the sides of the chin, then spread to include the upper lip and cheeks.

 Contact Dermatitis